mootools/mootools-more/Docs/Forms/OverText.md

 * onTextHide - (*function*) callback fired when an overtext element is hidden (passed the overtext element and the input element as arguments)
 * onTextShow - (*function*) callback fired when an overtext element is shown (passed the overtext element and the input element as arguments)

+### Note
+OverText positions the text over your input.
+Depending on your layout, it's possible that your input might move (for instance, if you inject new content above it, or the user resizes their browser).
+This often happens with [Form.Validator.Inline](/more/Forms/Form.Validator.Inline), for instance.
+The solution here is to wrap your inputs in containers that are positioned (position: relative, for instance).
+By wrapping your inputs, when the page flow changes the overtext will move with them.

 OverText Method: hide {#OverText:hide}
 --------------------------------------